cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 Uploading of elevation data can be done using the stack data uploader.
 The downloaded .tif files should be placed in a subfolder within the TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/inputs/data/ directory.
 Suppose that the name of this folder is "elevation".
 One needs to create an elevation.json configuration file in the TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/inputs/config/ directory location.
 A template is provided at TheWorldAvatar/Deploy/stacks/dynamic/examples/datasets/inputs/config/elevation.json.
 The elevation.sld file in this directory location can be used to create customize the GeoServer style used to upload the data.
 See https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader for more details.
 The POSTGIS table name where the elevation data is stored needs to be specified as the value of the environment variable "ELEVATION_TABLE" in the stack-manager/inputs/config/aermod-agent.json and aermod-agent-debug.json files.

+6) Specify the pollutant ID for which it is desired to run AERMOD as the value of the environment variable "POLLUTANT_ID" in the stack-manager/inputs/config/aermod-agent.json and aermod-agent-debug.json files.
+Currently, this must be one of NOx, uHC, CO, CO2, SO2, PM10 or PM2.5.
+There must be at least one point source with emissions data for the specified pollutant ID.

 Stack needs to be up and running:
 1) execute
 ```